 Since my students are used to using playdough, I gave them the tools they use with playdough.
 They used the cookie cutters and rolling pins to cut and shape their plasticine; however, they noticed that the plasticine behaves differently.

-This was a great structured activity and really successful!
+his was a great structured activity and was really successful!
 We have been studying shapes in math so I created this “Plasticine Smoosh” sheet.
-(Free printable here: plasticine-smoosh) I put some different coloured plasticine out for kids and they were each given the sheet.
+(Free printable link below.)
+I put some different coloured plasticine out for kids and they were each given the sheet.
 First, I modeled this technique by using one finger and smearing/dragging the plasticine to fill the shape.
-This activity is great for fine motor skills, math review and for tomorrow’s activity!
+Kindergarten activities like this are great for fine motor skills.
+This activity also served as a math review and lead into tomorrow’s activity!

 To extend this activity further, many students wanted to test the strength of their boat.
 They rolled plasticine into balls and placed it onto their boat until it sunk.
 7 balls was our winner!

 I loved this hands-on unit and students learned so much!
 They also had a lot of fun working with this new art material.
 Each day ran smoothly and their final art pieces exceeded my expectations!
 Although I used it for kindergarten activities, you can easily use each of the activities at home with kids of different ages.